 Note: You should avoid handling frozen buds as the trichomes (glitter) become brittle and can easily break off at freezing temperatures.
 Always let frozen buds come to room temperature before handling.

 3.)
 Refrigerate Your Buds (Avoid!)

 Buds stored in the fridge tend to mold, even in air-tight containers.
 Either keep buds outside the fridge or put them in the freezer!
-If you must use the fridge, it's especially important to make sure buds are completely dry to avoid mold, and keep them in the back where the temperature doesn't fluctuate as much.
+If you must use the fridge, it's especially important to make sure buds are completely dry to avoid mold, and keep them in the back in a crisper where the temperature and humidity don't fluctuate as much.
 But again, you should avoid using your refrigerator to store buds if possible; a regular cabinet or drawer is usually better!